carolinewang01/rotate/install_instructions.md

 ### Instructions
-Instructions were tested on debruyne by Caroline on 4/3/25 on a fresh install w/Python 3.11.
+Instructions were tested on 4/3/25 with a fresh install w/Python 3.11 on debruyne.

 1. Create a conda env: